 - Enjoy the food cooked by yourself served in the heart of the garden.

-- We disembark and take a short cycling walking through the traditional villages with many ancient traditional houses; set amongst a peaceful atmosphere and fruit trees; bonsai garden and witness the unusual yet fascinating process of coconut candy; the bang conical hat and rice paper in the making.
+- We disembark and take a short cycling tour through the traditional villages with many ancient traditional houses; set amongst a peaceful atmosphere and fruit trees; bonsai garden and witness the unusual yet fascinating process of coconut candy; the bang conical hat and rice paper in the making.
 It is the typical and cultural lifestyle of the South – Western region.

 - You will embark the boat and leave Tan Phong Island for Saigon